Frederick Keel: Folk Song Society

 While in Munich that Keel became fascinated by folk music, an interest which blossomed on his return to England where he was able to meet fellow enthusiasts such as Lucy Broadwood, J A Fuller Maitland and, eventually, Cecil Sharp.
 Keel first joined the Folk Song Society in 1905 and became its Honorary Secretary between 1911 and 1919.
 He also edited various issues of the society journal, especially when Lucy Broadwood was unavailable.
 In 1948, long after standing down, Keel published a brief history of the society, charting events since its inception in 1898.
 As a singer, Keel had a vast repertoire folk songs, which he regularly drew on in his recitals.
-By contrast, Keel's fieldwork was not particularly extensive: apart from noting down a couple of London street cries his collecting activity seems to have been largely confined to a clutch of folk songs from Hindhead and Haslemere in Surrey, identified and notated in 1913 with the collaboration of fellow society members Clive Carey and Iolo Williams.
+By contrast, Keel's fieldwork was not particularly extensive: apart from noting down a couple of London street cries his collecting activity seems to have been largely confined to a clutch of folk songs from Hindhead and Haslemere in Surrey, identified and notated in 1913 with the collaboration of fellow society members Clive Carey and Iolo Aneurin Williams.
 Keel did also edit sets noted down by others, including a collection titled Folk songs from Scotland and 'cries' from Kent (1944).